jaszhix/NoMansConnect/app/nmssavetool/README.md

 ```
 #### Examples:
 ```
-  > nmssavetool -c ship_general -g normal
+  > nmssavetool -c ship_general -g 1
 ```
-  Maximizes the number of slots for the ship_general inventory (instant 48-slot ship).
+  Maximizes the number of slots for the ship_general inventory (instant 48-slot ship) for game slot 1.

 ---
 ### moveinv